 The agenda for the conference included sessions on dietary supplements in sports, perspectives from the Federal Drug Administration, plant sustainability and conservation, and botanical safety.
 Day three highlighted three doTERRA presenters during an exclusive session on essential oils.
-Dr. Osguthorpe kicked off the session, followed by Nicole Stevens, Director of Clinical Research; and Prabodh Satyal, head of essential oil research.
+Dr. Osguthorpe kicked off the session, followed by Nicole Stevens, Ph.D., Director of Clinical Research; and Prabodh Satyal, Ph.D., Head of Essential Oil Science.
 For an hour, the three presented back-to-back-to-back on the main stage talking specifically about the need for purity, consistency, and scientific validation in the essential oil marketplace, and highlightedspecific clinical research and adulteration research conducted by dōTERRA scientists.
 There was not another company or organization that equaled the amount of stage time.

 For Dr. Osguthorpe and the doTERRA team, the presentations and participation were critical steps in becoming a respected scientific voice within the industry’s scientific community.

 “To witness our scientists present relevant and timely information about essential oils; to hear the reaction of the audience to the data; and to have the types of questions and comments following the presentations was really validating for our team and for doTERRA,” he added.
 “We took major steps forward as a company by having a presence at ICSB and then delivering on our commitment to science.
 As one of only a few private companies in attendance, we strengthened doTERRA’s position as a leader and as a company that really does walk the talk.
 We showcased great work and great science.”